zoeechengg/pythonproject-zc/README.md

-Calorify requires on a bunch of external modules to work.
+Calorify requires a bunch of external modules to work.
 To install them, cd into the `calorify` folder if you're not already in there, and type `pip install -r requirements.txt`

 ### 5. Run the app!